ishg/Smile/README.md

 - Look at a map of other people being happy.
 - Keep smiling! :)

 My first venture into mobile development.
-Used [Ionic Framework](http://ionicframework.com/) to build an app to make you smile.
+Used [Ionic Framework](http://ionicframework.com/) and [CartoDB](https://cartodb.com/) to build an app to make you smile.